How to Choose a Domain Name for Your Website

 In reality, I've purchased hundreds of domains in the past, so I hope a few of these thoughts will help you brainstorm and find your next great domain to buy.

-- 3 How to Brainstorm Using the Best Domain Name Generators
+- How to Brainstorm Using the Best Domain Name Generator

 From a search engine optimization perspective, long gone are the days where you would want to stuff a bunch of keywords in your domain name.
-Having keywords in a domain name doesn't really give you an SEO boost anymore.
+Trying to incorporate keywords in a domain name doesn't really give you an SEO boost in Google search anymore.

 As a result, it's more important to try and find domain name that is brand-able and memorable.
 Ideally, you will want something that both explains what your website is all about, but is also easy to remember.

-If you are starting a personal blog, you might consider just using your name as your domain name.
-For example, I do own SpencerHaws.com, but I've yet to decide whether I'm going to do anything with is.
+If you are starting a personal blog, you might consider just using your name as your chosen domain name.
+For example, I do own SpencerHaws.com, but I've yet to decide whether I'm going to do anything with it.

 In a nutshell, here's a short list of DOs when picking a domain name: